Reset and restore the password of a dedicated server

 - Click Save changes.

-- Bring back the old server loading template or reboot the server from the OS.
-When you reboot the server from the OS, the boot template will automatically change to the one that was set before changes to the server load pattern.
+- Revert to the previous server boot pattern or reboot the server from the OS.
+When you reboot the server from the OS, the boot template will automatically change to the one that was set before the server boot template was changed. the server boot pattern was set before the server boot pattern was changed.